JosemariaMunoz/some-examples/traffic-ticket-collector/README.md

 ---

-*Confirm the traffic ticket to pay by clicking on the confimr button*
+*Confirm the traffic ticket to pay by clicking on the confirm button*
 <p align="center">
   <img width="1024" src="./screenshots/image2.png">
 </p>